 After student death, North Dakota aims to protect informants

-This November 2013 file photo provided by Tammy Sadek shows her son Andrew Sadek at their home near Rogers, N.D.
+FILE - This November 2013 file photo provided by Tammy Sadek shows her son Andrew Sadek at their home near Rogers, N.D.
 Sadek was working as a confidential drug informant when he turned up dead in June 2014.
-Almost three years after Sadek was found dead in a river with a gunshot in the head, state legislators are putting the final touches on a bill aimed at better protecting confidential drug informants.
+Almost three yea...
+BISMARCK, N.D. - North Dakota legislators are close to enacting new protections for drug informants, more than three years after a 20-year-old college student working undercover was found dead in a river with a bullet in his head and a backpack of rocks tied to his body.

 Add your comments below